 Here in Bram Stoker's novel, in the end, Dracula is killed and from that moment his spirit never finds its peace.
 Even if in the end of the tour you will see the place where Vlad the Impaler was burried, on an island in a center of the lake Snagov,after years his body wasn't found there anymore...

 So his spirit goes on, so as the legend of Dracula...

 Next direction: Sibiu, the charming medieval town from the middle of the Carpathian Mountains with which, during his reign, Dracula had an important business relationship.
-Traditional dinner and overnight in Sibiu, 3 * medieval hotel city center.
+Dinner and overnight in Sibiu.

 Day 3 - Sibiu - Hunedoara - Alba Iulia ( 215km )

 In the morning visit of the city tour of Sibiu, the European Capital of Culture in 2007.
 During the visit passing by the old streets we will admire the main monuments like Bruckenthal Palace, in Baroque style, from the late eighteenth century , the infamous Lies Bridge made on a road that connects the lower city with the upper city, the Saxon Cathedral built at the beginning of the sixteenth century that retains more than a precious fresco of Crucifixion from 1445 , the Catholic Cathedral built in Baroque German style at the beginning of the eighteenth century , the main squares of the city ( Big Square, Little Square, Huet Square ) and the seat of the Christian Orthodox Cathedral – the Metropolis of Transylvania.